pdidev/pdi/plugins/flowvr/README.md

 PDI_expose("text", text, PDI_OUT);
 ```

-\subsection wrtie_sparse Write data to FlowVR message by copy the subset of data to the shared memory
+\subsection flowvr_wrtie_sparse Write data to FlowVR message by copy the subset of data to the shared memory

 ```yaml
 data: